sensebox/books/edu/en/community_projects/Tutorial_HeatmapCampusDiepenbeek.md

-**Digital Citizens, Connected Communities:**
+_DIGITAL CITIZENS, CONNECTED COMMUNITIES:_

-**The Role of Spatial Computing and Volunteered Geographic Information**
+_THE ROLE OF SPATIAL COMPUTING AND VOLUNTEERED GEOGRAPHIC INFORMATION_

-Tutorial: Create a heat map in QGIS
+# Tutorial: Create a heat map in QGIS

 Edited by Felix Erdmann using _pandoc_